Exploring Split’s Old Town: Your Guide to Croatia’s Roman City (2024)

 Have you ever been to Split?
 What did you think?
 I’d love to hear your thoughts in the comments below!

 I’m sure you’ll enjoy your time in Split, it’s a wonderful city.
-I hope this guide has helped you decide what to do and see there.
+I hope this guide has helped you decide what to see and do there.

 Like This Article?
 Pin it!